NickCharsley/CucumberJelly/README.md

 coding style or dependencies or choice of package etc.

 If you think its criminal please either help by forking and correcting or leave a *nice* issue and I'll see what can be done.

+This is now also hosted on Sonatype's OSSRH at https://oss.sonatype.org/content/repositories/snapshots/uk/co/oldnicksoftware/CucumberJelly with (hopefully) releases making it into the Central Repository.